Skip to main content

 Is Funachef good for a special occasion?

 Yes, with one caveat: there are no private rooms.
 The restaurant is available for full private hire, which suits celebrations for a group of up to 11, but individual bookings share the counter with other diners.
 Funachef holds consecutive Tabelog Bronze awards from 2022 through 2026 and a Tabelog French WEST Top 100 selection, which gives it the credibility a special occasion warrants.
-Dress code prohibits sandals, tank tops, and strong perfumes.
+Dress code prohibits sandals, tank tops, strong perfumes.

 What should a first-timer know about Funachef?

 Book in advance — with 11 seats and a Tabelog score of 4.02, the counter fills.
 Lunch runs Wednesday through Saturday; dinner runs Tuesday through Sunday.
-Budget for the 10% service charge on top of the listed course price, and note that credit cards (Visa, Mastercard, JCB, Amex) are accepted but electronic money and QR payments are not.
-The venue describes itself as a fusion of European, Asian, and Southern Hemisphere influences within a modern French framework, run by a chef with a background cooking for Japan's national football team.
+Budget for the 10% service charge on top of the listed course price, note that credit cards (Visa, Mastercard, JCB, Amex) are accepted but electronic money and QR payments are not.
+The venue describes itself as a fusion of European, Asian, Southern Hemisphere influences within a modern French framework, run by a chef with a background cooking for Japan's national football team.